jeremymv2/mining_visibility_office_hour/README.md

  - event_type: converge AND status: failure
  - event_type: user AND event_action: deleted

-**Important** In addition to the Search criteria, select the time range to filter search results:
+**Important:** In addition to the Search criteria, select the time range to filter search results:

 ![Time Range](./images/time_range.png)